MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-a-model-driven-app.md

 ## Run your app on mobile

-To run your Power App on your mobile device, follow these steps:
+To run your app on your mobile device, follow these steps:

 1. Download the app from your device's mobile app store: